lindenb/jvarkit/docs/SamFindClippedRegions.md

 > [http://dx.doi.org/10.6084/m9.figshare.1425030](http://dx.doi.org/10.6084/m9.figshare.1425030)

+samfindclippedregions find 'blunt' regions where the reads are clipped.
+It can be used to find structural variations in exomes/genomes data.

+input is a set of indexed BAM/CRAM files or a list with the '.list' suffix containing the path to the bam.

+output is a VCF file

+genotypes carrying an event are always 'HET'.

 ### Example

 ```
 $ java -jar dist/samfindclippedregions.jar --min-depth 10 --min-ratio 0.2 src/test/resources/S*.bam

 ##fileformat=VCFv4.2
 ##FORMAT=<ID=AD,Number=R,Type=Integer,Description="Allelic depths for the ref and alt alleles in the order listed">
 ##FORMAT=<ID=CL,Number=1,Type=Integer,Description="Left Clip">